Artificial Intelligence is Here

 AI will advance “smart” cities, rapidly interpreting large amounts of data from surveillance, traffic, and other monitoring systems to improve safety, transportation and resource management.
 AI might even help us tell real from fake information by analyzing language or vetted facts to look for discrepancies.

 In the creation of new and patentable ideas, AI will play just as big a role.
-It will improve how subject-matter experts find relevant information.
-It will reduce the time we spend “inventing” things that have already been invented.
+It will improve how subject-matter experts find relevant information and reduce the time we spend “inventing” things.
 It may even assist in predicting the value of an idea — or help to determine when something is so unique that it may be seminal to a host of improvements or even a new industry.

 In combination with human creativity and insight, AI provides tools to help patent professionals harness the hidden needles of innovation within the world of patent search result haystacks.